 Previously Windows 9 was considered as the next operating system after Windows 8.1 but they directly jumped to Windows 10.
 So why Microsoft skipped Windows 9?
-Still they does not have clear reason for it; but as per our thinking they are planning something for Windows 8.1 series for more development.
+Still, they do not have a clear reason for it; but as per our thinking, they are planning something for Windows 8.1 series for more development.

 Hardware Requirement for Windows 10